 It is not mandatory to register for an Oxford Open Day, although we strongly recommend that you do in order to receive our newsletters, full of top tips on how to make the most of your day.
 You may also need to book for some popular sessions in advance.
 Please see www.ox.ac.uk/opendays for further information.

 North East Open Day Residential (Year 12)

-This residential trip gives students from the North East the opportunity to visit the University of Oxford’s Open Days on a three-day, two-night programme.
-In 2019, 85 students from the North East took part.
+This free residential visit gives students from the North East the opportunity to visit the University of Oxford during its summer Open Days on a three-day, two-night programme.
 In addition to exploring Oxford on the Open Days, students will stay in College accommodation, attend academic information sessions and have opportunities to speak with current Oxford students from the North East and members of staff.
-It is completely free of charge for students, including coach travel to Oxford, all food and two nights of accommodation at either Trinity College or St Anne’s College.
+It is completely free of charge for students, including coach travel to Oxford, all food and two nights of accommodation at Christ Church, St Anne's, Lincoln or Trinity Colleges.

 To apply you should:

 - be in Year 12 at a state school/college in North East of England

 - be predicted at least three A grades at A Level (or equivalent)